Parkview, Gauteng: Demographics

 As of the 2011 census, Parkview had a population of 3,869 people with a population density of 2,300 people per square kilometer.
-The majority of people spoke English as a first language (68.7%), with others speaking Afrikaans (11.1%), Zulu (4.6%), Tswana (3.2%), or another language (12.4%) as their first language.
+The majority of people spoke English as a first language (68.7%), with others speaking Afrikaans (11.1%), IsiZulu (4.6%), SeTswana (3.2%), or another language (12.4%) as their first language.
 Most people identified as white (63.9%), with others identifying as Black African (24.4%), Indian/Asian (5.8%), Coloured (2.0%), or other (3.9%).

 Facilities

 Education

-Schools in the area include Parkview Junior School, Parkview Senior Primary School, Parktown High School for Girls, and Jan Celliers Laerskool.
+Schools in the area include Parkview Junior School, Parkview Senior Primary School, Parktown High School for Girls, Jan Celliers Laerskool and Kairos School of Inquiry.
 The suburb is also known for many of its pre-primaries, Parkview Pre-Primary being the oldest, established in 1958.

 Library

-The Parkview Library, established in 1962, is a public library serving Parkview.
+The Parkview Library, established in 1962, is a public library serving primarily the Parkview community, and the greater Johannesburg metro as a whole.
+The library is situated on the corner of Tyrone avenue and Athlone road.
 In addition to an outdoor playground, the library has a range of fiction and non fiction books, a children’s section, reference resources, regular programming, computers, and access to free Wi-Fi.
 More than 2,500 people actively borrow from this Region B library.
 The library receives funding through the Friends of the Library organization, which holds book sales and other fundraisers to support the library.